What accessible content is

 Accessibility law

 Accessibility is a part of several laws and standards we must follow.
-These laws consider disabled people's needs when designing and delivering digital services.
+These laws consider people's needs when designing and delivering digital services.

 - Public Sector Equality Duty (GOV.UK)